-For non-domestic buildings the predicted average annual demands for heating and electricity use per UPRN seem possible considering that they do not include process or industrial use, will include many small offices and other relatively low energy consumers, and cover an average area of 257m.
-However, with non-domestic gas tariffs starting at >73,000 kWh/annum per UPRN, and noting that from a sample set of around 70 Schools the average annual demand was around 130,000 kWh/UPRN for electricity and around 190,000 kWh/UPRN for gas, then these figures do not remove the uncertainty surrounding the non-domestic energy demand calculations noted earlier when discussing Table 3.
+For non-domestic buildings the predicted average annual demands for heating and electricity use per UPRN seem possible considering that they do not include process or industrial use, will include many small offices and other relatively low energy consumers, and cover an average area of 257m2.
+However, with non-domestic gas tariffs starting at >73,000 kWh/annum per UPRN, and noting that from a sample set of around 70 Schools the average annual demand was around 130,000 kWh/UPRN for electricity and around 190,000 kWh/UPRN for gas, then these figures do not remove the concern that the non-domestic energy demand calculations may be under-representing the actual demand, as noted earlier when discussing Table 3.